 Below are some frequently asked questions about ACCOuNT.
-If you have additional questions about ACCOuNT, please submit them here.
+If you have additional questions about ACCOuNT, please take a look at our brochure here or submit your questions here.
 We will post answers to some of these questions we receive on this page.

 You may also contact us directly if you would like to speak with a member of the ACCOuNT research team.